shantel-martinez/shantel-martinez.github.io/outreach.md

 ## Industry
 ### Falling Numbers Workshop 2019
 A workshop with great intellectual & intense discussion on how to solve the low FN problem.
 People attending such as 30+yr farmers, the person selling the wheat to Japan, and the breeders creating the wheat... all in one room
 Find resources and the presentation slides [here](https://github.com/shantel-martinez/FNWorkshop2019/blob/master/README.md)

+Listen to the summary of the workshop in a three part series (Episodes 113-115) from the WA Grain Commissions: [Wheat All About it](http://wagrains.org/series/wheat-all-about-it/).
+A brief overview of my talk can be found at the end of [episode 114](http://wagrains.org/podcast/episode-114-when-scientist-speak-falling-numbers-farmers-should-listen/).

 {::options parse_block_html="false" /}